Hua Ho Department Store

 Hua Ho Department Store is a retail department store chain in Brunei.
 It was founded by Lau Gim Kok in 1947; since then, the business has expanded rapidly in the country, followed by few agricultural farms to supply produce and poultry to the supermarket branches countrywide.

 Locations

-Hua Ho currently has eleven outlets which are located in Tanjong Bunut, Sengkurong, Manggis, Bebatik Kilanas, Kiulap, Delima, Gadong 2, Minimart, Tutong, Mulaut, Sungai Hanching and Yayasan.
+Hua Ho currently boasts a presence in thirteen vibrant locations: Minimart, Sengkurong, Gadong 2, Yayasan, Kiulap, Delima, Manggis, Tanjong Bunut, Tutong, Mulaut, Bebatik Kilanas, Onecity Sungai Hanching and Kpg Salar, offering a diverse and accessible shopping experience.